 New menu items were introduced to guests, and feedback was requested.
-Full use of local ingredients was emphasized to make from-scratch menu items along with a nose-to-tail approach with meats.
+Full use of local ingredients was emphasized to make from-scratch menu items along with a nose-to-tail, full carcass approach with meats.
 In addition, two tasting events were facilitated at BBC to introduce the new menu items created.
 Flyers were produced and distributed in collaboration with BBC’s staff.
 Common local ingredients were used.
 One of the events featured offal and the three chefs created six dishes from cow testicles, intestines, tongues, liver, tripes and hearts.
 The restaurant was packed.
 The expats who came had nothing but great words about the food.

 “The offal dinner was the highlight of our collaboration.
 Half of Bamako came to the party.
 That is an exaggeration, of course, but the restaurant was jam-packed.

 We heard nothing but high praises.
 I am particularly proud of my cow’s balls soup, because it was first time to do it.
 A woman from United Nation claimed that it was the best soup she has ever tasted.
 (Naturally, she became my best friend.)